Knowing When to Stop

-For some, pursuing a shopping high is just a bit of fun.
-Retail therapy and all that.
-But for others, it’s a real problem and can be very harmful.
-Irrespective of what end of the spectrum you are, buying a game that you’ll never really play or get full value from is pointless.
-It’s good news for the developer, but not for your bank balance.
-These spur of the moment purchases all add up, be they £40 for a new premium product or £5 for a budget title on Steam.
-They bloat out your hard drive, taking up space while being ignored, usually for something else that will meet a similar fate.
-The more you think about this habit, the dumber it gets.
+For some, pursuing pleasure through shopping is just a bit of harmless fun and even a social activity.
+Hence the phrase “retail therapy” has entered common parlance.
+But for others, it's a real problem and can be very harmful.
+It certainly isn’t the path to happiness.
+Irrespective of what end of the spectrum you are, buying a game that you never really play or get full value from is somewhat unnecessary.
+It's good news for the publishers but for your bank balance.
+These spur of the moment purchases all add up over the course of the year, be they £60 for a new premium product or £5 for a budget title on Steam.
+I’m sure I am not alone in losing hard drive space to games that never get played.
+I have several hundred titles in my Steam library.
+I have played about a third.

-Furthermore, this need to consume and not to miss out on what everyone else has got or talking about, spills out into other hobbies and pastimes.
-For example, I have whole seasons of TV shows queued up on my DVR or PC, waiting to be watched.
-Also movies screeners, Blu-ray boxsets and DVDs, all neatly stacked in date order, oblivious to the fact that they’ll never be watched.
-Don’tget me started on my reading to do list.
-I have been quite good of sticking to my policy of reading a new book every fortnight, but my pile of essential reading is simply getting out of control.
-It teeters precariously on the shelves, a constant reminder of my unrealistic ambitions and leisure time deficit.
+This is also a situation that happens in other hobbies and pastimes.
+I have entire seasons of TV shows queued up on my DVR or PC, waiting to be watched.
+I spend hours perusing Netflix and Amazon Prime, adding titles to my watch list and then subsequently ignoring them.
+Also, I have numerous movies screeners, Blu-ray boxsets and DVDs, all neatly stacked in date order, waiting to be watched and reviewed.
+And don't get me started on my reading to do list.
+I have been quite good of sticking to my policy of reading a new book every month, but my pile of essential reading is getting out of control.
+It teeters precariously on the shelves, a constant reminder of my unrealistic ambitions and chronic leisure time deficit.

-I was up last night to some ridiculous hour watching Phantasm II and III.
-These aren’t even new movies, so it’s not as if there is some pressing need to review them immediately.
+So, I have decided, in accord with the season, that I'm drawing a line under both these habits.
+I intend to be far more discerning with my future purchases and less impulsive.
+It is time to reacquaint myself with the concept that you cannot do everything.
+Furthermore, I shall be applying this philosophy to my creative projects this year.
 From now on I am only going to do as much as I can do.
-At least that way I can maintain some sort of quality.
+At least that way I can maintain some sort of level of quality.
 Better to do a few things well than a lot of things poorly.
-From now on I will pick the shows that I watch as carefully as I can.
-I will prioritise my choice of movies between the needs of the site and my own personal tastes.
-No more burning the midnight oil unnecessarily.
-As for gaming I think I may simply have to pick a title or two and stick with them.
-A return to MMO monogamy.
-Look at it this way, I shall be quids in.
+From now on I will pick the shows and movies that I watch carefully.
+As for gaming I think I will have to choose a title or two and stick with them.
+A return to MMO monogamy as it were.
+This way I have a realistic chance of achieving all my leisure and creative goals I’ve set myself in 2018.